Open Bionics: Partnerships

 In January 2019, James Cameron and 20th Century Fox partnered with Open Bionics to give 13-year-old double amputee Tilly Lockey a pair of Alita-inspired bionic Hero Arms for the London premiere of Alita: Battle Angel.
-Lockey lost both of her hands when she contracted meningococcal septicemia at 15 months of age.
+Lockey lost both of her hands when she developed meningococcal sepsis at 15 months of age.

 In 2020, Open Bionics partnered with gaming company Konami to create 'Venom Snake' Hero Arm covers, which are featured in the 2015 video game Metal Gear Solid V: The Phantom Pain.